 Type I Diabetes

 As shown in the chart above, type I diabetes is most commonly occurring in children.
-It is considered to be an auto-immune disease where the defective immune system has wrongly killed off the pancreatic stem cells.
+It is considered to be an auto-immune disease where the defective immune system has wrongly killed off the pancreatic beta cells.
 With that, the pancreas is no longer able to produce adequate amounts of insulin.
 What “vitamin” do you know of that causes the rapid mitosis and apoptosis of stem cells?

 Retinoic acid induces apoptosis by a non-classical mechanism of ERK1/2 activation Alfeu Zanotto-Filho, Martin Cammarota, Daniel P. Gelain, Ramatis B. Oliveira, Andres Delgado-Cañedo, Rodrigo J.S.
 Dalmolin, Matheus A.B.
 Pasquali, José Cláudio F. Moreira